wkumari/draft-wkumari-capport-icmp-unreach/README.md

 Internet-Draft     draft-wkumari-capport-icmp-unreach           May 2017

-   inaccurate, error condition (like a TCP reset, for TCP connections, or ICMP Destination Unreachable with existing codes).

-   A current option for captive portal networks is to reject traffic not in the walled garden by returning the Destination Unreachable either Host or Network Administratively Prohibited.
+   Today, notification of captivivity is implemented by intercepting HTTP port 80 requests in order for the Captive Portal NAS to respond with an HTTP redirect.
+Depending on the captive portal implementation, connections other than HTTP will either timeout (silently packets dropped) or meet with a different, inaccurate, error condition, for instance a TCP reset, for TCP connections, or ICMP Destination Unreachable using existing codes.
+A typical implemenation might reject traffic not in the walled garden by returning an ICMP Destination Unreachable either Host or Network Administratively Prohibited.
 However, these codes are typically permanent policies and do not specifically indicate a captive portal is in use.

    This document defines a new ICMP Type for Captive Portal.
 The Captive Portal ICMP Type can be used to send flow 5-tuple specific